 The Martin E. Marty Award for the Public Understanding of Religion, established in 1996, recognizes extraordinary contributions to the public understanding of religion.
-The award goes to those whose work has a relevance and eloquence that speaks, not just to scholars, but more broadly to the public as well.
-The contribution can be any medium (e.g., books, films, TV, public speaking), so long as it is based on scholarship in religion.
-Nominees need not be AAR members or academics.
-Nominations and self-nominations are welcomed.
+The award goes to individuals whose work has a relevance and eloquence that speaks, not just to scholars, but more broadly to the public as well.
+The Marty Award is not a "lifetime achievement award" but instead a recognition of exceptional work that fits the criteria above, at any stage in that person's career.